demanuel/NewsUP/README.md

 # Intro

 This program will upload binary files to the usenet and generate a NZB file.
-It supports SSL, multiple connections and parity files.
+It supports SSL, multiple connections.
 This program is licensed with GPLv3.

 ## note
-This is a completely rewrite of the previous version and some options changed... but now it supports SSL! :-D
+I dropped the parity files and the 7zip compression.
+I changed the code to use processes instead of threads to improve performance.

 ## Alternatives
 * newsmangler (https://github.com/madcowfred/newsmangler)